Djokovic to Sinner: Five men to watch at the Australian Open

 That narrow defeat in 2022 had a profound impact on Medvedev, who struggled to recapture the same form for the rest of the year and slipped out of the world’s top 10.

-But a resurgent 2023 has again thrust him into the conversation as a title favourite after winning 66 matches, more than any other player on tour last year.
+But a resurgent 2023 has again thrust him into the conversation as a title contender after winning 66 matches, more than any other player on tour last year.

 The 2021 US Open champion is back up to world number three and will begin his bid for a second major title after a low-key build-up, skipping warm-up tournaments to focus on training.